DrPlantabyte/simple-si-units/simple-si-units/README.md

 ## What's NOT included?
 * Not supporting dimensional analysis
-* Not providing an exhaustive list of all possible types (but you can use this library to implement them yourself)
+* Not providing an exhaustive list of all possible unit types (but you can use this library to implement them yourself)
-* Not supporting unusual number types (eg Big-Decimal)
+* Not supporting unusual number types (eg integers)
 * Not aiming for full integration with [uom](https://crates.io/crates/uom)

 ## Roadmap